 Chief Executive Officer

 Robert Bruggeworth is president and chief executive officer of Qorvo.
 Prior to the merger of RFMD and TriQuint to form Qorvo, he served as president and chief executive officer of RFMD from January 2003 to December 2014.
 He was previously president of RFMD from June 2002 until January 2003.
 Before this he was also vice president and then president of RFMD's wireless products group.
 Prior to joining RFMD in September 1999, Mr. Bruggeworth held various leadership positions at AMP Inc., a supplier of electrical and electronic connection devices, from July 1983 to April 1999, serving most recently as vice president of global computer and consumer electronics, based in Hong Kong.
-He serves on the board of directors of the Semiconductor Industry Association (SIA) and was elected as vice chair of SIA for 2020.
+He serves on the board of directors of the Semiconductor Industry Association (SIA) and was chair of SIA in 2021.
 He also serves on the board of MSA Safety Incorporated, a leader in the development, manufacture and supply of safety products that protect people and facility infrastructures.
 He is a graduate of Wilkes University, Wilkes-Barre, Pennsylvania.

 Interim Chief Financial Officer